ktappdev/Switch-Power-profile/README.md

+Sure!
+Here's the revised version with HTML bold tags added to the headings:

-The Automatic Power Manager for Windows 10 provides the ability to switch to High Performance mode automatically based on the running apps.
+<b>The Automatic Power Manager for Windows 10</b> allows you to automatically switch to High Performance mode based on what apps you are running.
 If none of these apps are running, it defaults to Balanced Mode.

-How to Use:
+<b>How to Use:</b>

-1. Launch APM and add a program from the running processes list to the monitor list.
-If your application isn't on the running list, ensure your program is running and click the "Refresh Running Processes" button.
-From now on, when you run this program, your laptop will automatically switch to High Performance Mode.
+Start up APM and add a program from the running processes list to the monitor list.
+If your application isn't on the running list, make sure your program is running and click on the <i>refresh running processes list</i> button.
+Now, when you run this program in the future, your laptop will automatically switch to High Performance Mode.
-(Note: If your app is already on the monitor list, it will not appear in the running processes list.)
+(If your app is already on the monitor list, it will not show up on the running processes list.)

-Options:

-This section offers three options:
+<b>Options:</b>

+There are currently 3 options in this section.

-1. Monitor Mode: Enable or disable the automatic switching of power profiles.
+1. <b>Monitor mode enabled or disabled:</b> Enable or disable auto switching of power profile.
-2. Start up with Windows: Enable or disable automatic startup with Windows.
+2. <b>Start up with Windows:</b> This disables or enables auto startup with Windows.
-3. Rate Slider: Choose the speed of the auto-switching process, ranging from 5 to 20 seconds.
-The default is set to 10 seconds.
+3. <b>Rate Slider:</b> This chooses how fast the auto switching happens, between 5 seconds up to 20 seconds.
+Default is 10 seconds.

-Current Features:
+<b>Current Features:</b>

-1. When running on battery power and no monitored apps are active, the app will switch to Low Power mode instead of Balanced.
+- Will switch to Low powered mode instead of Balanced when on battery power when no monitored apps are running.
-2. Receive notifications when switching between power profiles.
+- Notifications when switching between power profiles.
-3. The app requires three power profiles (Low, Balanced, and High) to function correctly.
-If any of these profiles are missing, the app will create them.
+- Three power profiles required to function properly (Low, Balanced, and High).
+If any of these don't exist, the app will create the missing profiles.

-Example Use Case:
+<b>Example Use Case:</b>

-Applications like Ableton and others that require real-time effects may experience stuttering when performing even simple projects, despite being used on a powerful laptop.
-The reason is straightforward: the balanced power profile on your laptop adjusts the CPU core clock to maintain cooling and efficiency.
-However, during tasks like music production, this fluctuation in CPU clock should be avoided to prevent glitches and disruptions.
-While you can manually set your laptop to High Performance mode for such tasks, there's a risk of forgetting to do so and potentially ruining a good take.
-Additionally, it's easy to forget to switch back to an efficient power profile like 'Balanced' once you're finished.
-This app resolves these issues automatically.
+Ableton and other apps that require real-time effects can stutter while playing the simplest of projects, even though you might have a very powerful laptop.
+The reason is simple: the balanced profile on your laptop will ramp up and down the CPU core clock to keep the laptop cool and efficient.
+When doing a task like music production, the CPU clocks shouldn't be allowed to do this ramp up or down; this is how the clips and blips happen.
+You can manually set your laptop to High Performance mode when doing these tasks, but you will either forget to set it up before starting a recording and probably ruin a good take or forget to set your system back to an efficient power profile like 'Balanced' when done.
+This app fixes that issue for you automatically.

-Requirements: Windows 10 laptop.
+<b>Requirements:</b> Laptop running Windows 10.

 Download link below.